capitalch/trace/tracking.md

 	10. In Purchase cascading menu, if it is ledger account such as goods creditor, service creditor then OK, otherwise if group / leaf then error
 	11. Sales / Sale return GST rate change does not calculate well
 	12. Sales return select bill does not work well
-	13. When in report filter then when returns filter does not fire

 ## Reorganize
 	1. Organize code for using shared components all over